1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is IBS-M diagnosed?

-Diagnosis is based on your symptom history and may involve basic tests (blood work, stool studies, or colonoscopy) to rule out other conditions before confirming IBS-M.
+In making the diagnosis, beliefs on your history of symptoms and simple studies of your blood (blood work, stool studies or colonoscopy) can be used to rule out other conditions before confirming that it is IBS-M.

 What is the ICD-10 code for IBS-M?

-The official ICD-10 code for Irritable Bowel Syndrome Mixed is K58.2.
+ICD-10 code of Irritable Bowel Syndrome Mixed may be K58.2.

 Can diet help manage IBS-M?

 Yes.
-Many patients benefit from a low-FODMAP diet or a carefully balanced fiber plan, adjusted gradually to see what your body tolerates best.
+A low-FODMAP diet is beneficial to many patients or a balanced fiber plan, which should be gradually implemented to determine what your body can tolerate the most.

 Are there medications for IBS-M?